Trump viewed Ukraine as adversary, not ally, witnesses say

 Mulvaney later clarified his comments, saying, “The president never told me to withhold any money until the Ukrainians did anything related to the server.”

-Associated Press writer Eric Tucker in Washington contributed to this story.
+Associated Press writers Eric Tucker and Alan Fram in Washington contributed to this story.